UsrNameu1/UsrNameu1.github.io/content/home/experience.en.md

 - Segmentation of images using deep learning to detect region of some kind of building on geo photograph
 - Proof of concept and implementation of articles on property state classification model using deep learning
-- Software environment construction with docker to get these model work on actual system

 <br>
 ■ Improvement of call center (Python/NLP)